minetest/minetest/README.txt

 Install dependencies.
 Here's an example for Debian/Ubuntu:
 $ apt-get install build-essential libirrlicht-dev cmake libbz2-dev libpng12-dev libjpeg8-dev libxxf86vm-dev libgl1-mesa-dev libsqlite3-dev libogg-dev libvorbis-dev libopenal-dev libcurl4-gnutls-dev libfreetype6-dev
+For Fedora that is:
+$ yum install bzip2-devel openal-soft-devel irrlicht-devel cmake

 Download source, extract (this is the URL to the latest of source repository, which might not work at all times):
 $ wget https://github.com/minetest/minetest/tarball/master -O master.tar.gz